MicrosoftDocs/azure-docs/articles/security-center/security-center-features-retirement-july2019.md

 We advise you to switch to Azure Security Center.
 It provides the same security overview across multiple subscriptions and the workspaces associated with them, plus a richer feature set.

-You can get the original Log Analytics queries that populate the security and audit dashboard in Security Center's [GitHub repository](https://github.com/Azure/Azure-Security-Center/tree/master/Legacy%20Log%20Analytics%20dashboards).
+You can get the original Log Analytics queries that populate the security and audit dashboard in the [GitHub repository](https://github.com/Azure/Azure-Security-Center/tree/master/Legacy%20Log%20Analytics%20dashboards) for Security Center.

 ## Next steps